carpentries/instructor-training/_episodes/02-novice.md

 what to explain to that particular learner next.

 > ## Handling Outcomes
 >
+> Formative assessments allow us as instructors to adapt our instruction to our audience.
-> What should the instructor do when the class votes for:
+> What should we do as instructors if the class votes for:
 >
 > 1. mostly one of the wrong answers?
 > 2. mostly the right answer?
 > 3. an even spread among options?
+>
+> For one of the above, enter your answer in the Etherpad.
+> This discussion should take about 10 minutes.
 {: .discussion}

 If the majority of the class votes for a single wrong answer, you should go back